ncsa/MayomicsVC/README.md

-From the five component workflows, each workflow may contain higher-level [modules](#modularity), which we call stages.
-For example, in BAM cleaning we have two stages: Alignment and Realignment/Recalibration.
+The workflow has multiple components, each implemented as higher-level modules.For example, in BAM cleaning we have two modules: Alignment and Realignment/Recalibration.

-Each *stage* consists of *tasks* - lowest complexity modules that represent meaningful bioinformatics processing steps (green boxes in the [figure](https://user-images.githubusercontent.com/4040442/34805599-9179e4aa-f644-11e7-993e-c0e9ece4f015.png) on the right), such as alignment against a reference or deduplication of aligned BAMs.
+Each module consists of *tasks* - lowest complexity modules that represent meaningful bioinformatics processing steps (green boxes in the [figure](https://user-images.githubusercontent.com/4040442/34805599-9179e4aa-f644-11e7-993e-c0e9ece4f015.png) on the right), such as alignment against a reference or deduplication of aligned BAMs.
 Tasks are written as .wdl scripts:

 ```WDL
 #BWAMemSamtoolView.wdl